How to Install FFmpeg on Ubuntu 26.04, 24.04 and 22.04

 ffmpeg -i input.mkv -c:v copy -c:a copy output.mp4

 The -c:v copy -c:a copy flags tell FFmpeg to stream-copy both video and audio without re-encoding, so the conversion is nearly instant and lossless.
-Stream-copy only works when the source codecs are already MP4-compatible (H.264 or H.265 video, AAC audio).
+Stream-copy only works when the source codecs are already MP4-compatible, such as H.264 or H.265 video with AAC audio.
 If the source uses incompatible codecs, use the re-encode command below instead.

 Re-encode Video with H.264 and AAC